scline/docker-cacti/README.md

  * Initial push

 # Known Issues/Fixes
-* Automatic data backups using the variable `BACKUP_TIME` does not work.
-I am not able to get the cronjob to properly run backup.sh :(
 * HTTPS is not setup to work, it may work just understand no testing has been done.

 # ToDo
-* Enable container SNMP for monitoring, import/create local container template for use.
 * Auto import remote pollers, currently you need to navigate to there GUI for a few clicks.
 * Documentation cleanup.